What to do with your Christmas waste - FortSaskOnline.com

 Many households have more waste than usual during this time of year.

-Fort Saskatchewan is reminding residents to be careful of what items can and cannot go in the recycling bags.
+The city of Fort Saskatchewan is reminding residents to be careful of what items can and cannot go in the recycling bags.

-Anything paper-based, like wrapping paper or plain cardboard boxes, can be recycled, but it is recommended that people first break down the boxes before putting them in the recycling.
+Anything paper-based, like wrapping paper or plain cardboard boxes, can be recycled.
+It is recommended to first break down the boxes before putting them in the recycling.

 A common mistake the city sees is people trying to recycle foil or metallic-based wrapping paper.
 These are not recyclable and need to be thrown in the regular garbage.